oasis-tcs/ubl/README.md

 - e.g. if the stage previous to `csd05` was `cs01`, then for `cs02` replace `UBL-Entities-2.3-cs01.gc` with `UBL-Entities-2.3-csd05.gc` (the renamed `UBL-Entities-2.3.gc` file from the `csd05` release)
 - do the same for the `UBL-Signature-Entities-*.gc` files

-Each revision is described by the following configuration files for the artefacts:
+Each revision (e.g. CSDXX) influences the following configuration files for the artefacts:
 - target identification when converting ODS to genericode
   - [`ident-UBL.xml`]( ident-UBL.xml )
   - [`ident-UBL-Signature.xml`]( ident-UBL-Signature.xml )